 And if you still doubt that this city is bursting with the magic of a history, you should take a look at the pictures.

 Our impressions from this city during Christmas time was terrific.
 Surrounded by the mountains, walking in the streets along the baroque and gothic buildings and churches, with the majestic roman castle above our heads.

 When the sun goes down, castle looks even more majestic and mystic with the lighting and starry sky above.

 Salzburg’s Hohensalzburg Castle is one of the largest medieval castles in Europe and its building is dated back to the 11th century.

-Standing high on the top of a hill, it offers spectacular view on the historic city center.
+Standing high on the top of a hill, it offers a spectacular view on the historic city center.

 Christmas markets or ‘Chriskindlmarkt‘ in the heart of a Salzburg presents special topic for this time of a year.

 Yeah, Austrians definitely know how to tune you up on Christmas!

 Decorated Christmas trees on every corner, stalls full of seasonal treats, handcrafted goods and gifts, food, sweets, smell of the berry punch and huge almond pretzels.

 Vienna – Heritage City With Ultimate Christmas Atmosphere